ISS: Expedition 5

 Effect of Microgravity on the Peripheral Subcutaneous Veno-Arteriolar Reflex in Humans (Xenon1): Effect of Microgravity on the Peripheral Subcutaneous Veno-Arteriolar Reflex in Humans (Xenon1) investigated the mechanism of orthostatic intolerance (the inability to regulate blood pressure while upright) and will lay an important foundation for the development of treatments for orthostatic intolerance following space flight.
 After space flight, orthostatic intolerance can occur, which can severely inhibit the functional cerebral capacity of crewmembers during reentry and landing.

 On November 25, 2002 Space Shuttle STS-113 brought the Expedition 6 to the station.
-Finally the station command changed from Russian cosmonaut Valeri Korzun to US astronaut Kenneth Bowersox.
-Expedition 5 offically ended with undocking of STS-113, carrying Valeri Korzun, Peggy Whitson and Sergei Treshchyov, on December 02, 2002 at 20:50:00 UTC.
+Finally, the station command changed from Russian cosmonaut Valeri Korzun to US astronaut Kenneth Bowersox.
+Expedition 5 officially ended with undocking of STS-113, carrying Valeri Korzun, Peggy Whitson and Sergei Treshchyov, on December 02, 2002 at 20:50:00 UTC.